starzonmyarmz/iamdanielmarino.com/src/work/new-timer-from-calendar.md

 tags: casestudy
 ---

-In an ongoing effort to encourage effective time tracking, [Harvest](https://getharvest.com) uncovered a compelling insight during our research: nearly 50% of customers in a specific segment were concurrently using their calendar app alongside Harvest for time tracking.
-Recognizing this pattern, we initiated a six-week project aimed at simplifying the process of seamlessly transferring calendar events into users’ Harvest timesheets.
+In an ongoing effort to encourage effective time tracking, [Harvest](https://getharvest.com) uncovered a compelling insight during research: nearly 50% of customers in a specific segment were concurrently using their calendar app alongside Harvest for time tracking.
+Recognizing this pattern, we initiated a six-week project aimed at simplifying the process of seamlessly transferring calendar events into customers’ Harvest timesheets.

-My role extended to project management, encompassing the design and prototyping of user flows, as well as collaborative engagement with engineers during the implementation phase.
+For this project, I was tasked with leading the team tasked with creating this new feature.
+My responsibilities encompassed guiding the squad through the development process, creating detailed mockups, and prototyping user flows.
+Additionally, I actively collaborated with engineers to ensure a seamless implementation phase.

 ## Problem

 As the demands of busy schedules intensify, carving out dedicated time to fill out a timesheet becomes increasingly challenging.
 The typical scenario involves individuals transitioning rapidly between tasks, leaving their timesheets neglected.
-When users finally sit down to record their time, the arduous task of recollecting specific details and reconstructing days or weeks of work poses a significant hurdle.
+When people finally sit down to record their time, the arduous task of recollecting specific details and reconstructing days or weeks of work poses a significant hurdle.

 ### Remembering Time is Difficult